langchain-ai/langchainjs/docs/docs/ecosystem/integrations/llmonitor.md

 ## What is LLMonitor?

-LLMonitor is an [open-source](https://github.com/llmonitor/llmonitor) observability and analytics platform that provides tracing, analytics, feedback tracking and more for conversational AI.
+LLMonitor is an [open-source](https://github.com/llmonitor/llmonitor) observability and analytics platform that provides tracing, analytics, feedback tracking and way more for AI apps.

 <video controls width='100%' >
   <source src='https://llmonitor.com/videos/demo-annotated.mp4'/>